-During the 2017-2018 season, Robertson led performances of masterworks including Handel’s Messiahand Brahms’ Requiem, served as a presenter at ACDA’s Voices Unitedfestival, and led workshops throughout the East Coast.
-Additionally, Robertson served on the faculty of Oberlin Conservatory’s Baroque Performance Institute, a premiere summer institute and festival dedicated to music of the Baroque.
+Figure Humaine, Duruflé’s Requiem, and much of J.S.
+Bach’s oeuvre including his St. John Passion.
+Additionally, from 2018-2020 Robertson led workshops throughout the East Coast and served on the faculty of Oberlin Conservatory’s Baroque Performance Institute, a premiere summer institute and festival dedicated to music of the Baroque.

 From 2010-2012 Robertson served as Assistant Conductor for the Westminster Symphonic Choir, conducting the choir in performance and assisting in preparation for concerts with the New York Philharmonic, Philadelphia Orchestra and the New Jersey Symphony Orchestra, for such conductors as Yannick Nezet-Seguin, Peter Schreier, Alan Gilbert and Jacques Lacombe.

 Mr. Robertson was the Robert P. Fountain Scholar at the Oberlin Conservatory of Music, earning a degree in Organ Performance.
 While at the Oberlin Conservatory he conducted the Oberlin College Choir, College Singers, Musical Union, Conservatory Orchestra and Chamber Orchestra.